fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 $ k get pods
 {% endhighlight %}

-<p style="text-align: justify;">A last step for practices purpose, let's use an image that not exists.</p>
+<p style="text-align: justify;">As a last step for practice purposes, let's use an image that does not exist.</p>

 {% highlight ruby %}
 $ k set image deployment/demo-deploy demo-k8s=test -n dev